comprna/METEORE/README.md

 --------------------------------------

 We have trained Random Forest models that combine the outputs from two of the methods above to produce consensus predictions with improved accuracy.
+We also provide the scripts to train new models with two or more methods.

-First of all, please make sure you install the required libraries in the conda env
+First, please make sure you install the required libraries in the conda env

 ```
 pip install -r requirements.txt